drduh/PC-Engines-APU-Router-Guide/README.md

 # Lighttpd

-[Lighttpd](https://www.lighttpd.net/) with [mod_magnet](https://redmine.lighttpd.net/projects/lighttpd/wiki/Mod_magnet) makes for a highly capable Web server which can be used to replace ad images with custom content, upload and share content on the local network, act as a captive portal, and more.
+[Lighttpd](https://www.lighttpd.net/) with [mod_magnet](https://redmine.lighttpd.net/projects/lighttpd/wiki/Mod_magnet) makes for a highly capable web server which can be used to replace ad images with custom content, upload and share content on the local network, act as a captive portal, and more.

 ## Debian